cuteday/KiRaRay/common/scripts/README.md

 See [tests](../../tests/README.md) for CTest and reference-generation commands.
 Python calls are synchronous; concurrent rendering and zero-copy output are not supported.

+`HeadlessRenderer.benchmark(frames=64, warmup=8, seed=0)` returns an image and synchronized
+batch timings.
+Warm-up samples remain in the image, while setup and readback are excluded from measured rendering time.
+See [benchmarks](../../benchmarks/README.md) for repeated runs, NVTX capture ranges, and the optional Nsight profiler backends.

 The [headless CLI example](render_headless.py) reads a config and writes its final image to the chosen directory.
 Run it from the project root with the build selected above: